antixenoinitiative/axiwiki/thargon-swarms.md

 ## Refills
 The Interceptor may send out a ‘refill’ call at any time, usually if the swarm is low in number, which will cause the swarm to respond with a screeching sound and return to the Interceptor completely refilling its numbers.
 This does not count against the banked swarm, and there doesn’t have to be a banked swarm for a refill to happen.

-Refill calls are more rare since Update 15.
+Refill calls are much more rare since Update 15.
+Sometimes only happening if the swarm is in agitated state.

 If the Interceptor loses interest due to losing your signature it will recall the Swarm fully in preperation to jump out, be mindful of that.

 ## Enrage
 After some time passes without a heart being destroyed, the Interceptor will enter an ‘enraged’ state.
 The timer for this is **6 minutes for the Cyclops, 7 minutes for the Basilisk and Medusa, and 8 minutes for the Hydra**.
 The timer starts the moment the Interceptor enters combat, and is reset every time a heart is destroyed.